-- Data from the national GP patient survey showed patients rated the practice higher than others for several aspects of care. - Patients said they were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment.
+- Data from the national GP patient survey showed the practice was comparable to others for most aspects of care. - Patients said they were treated with compassion, dignity and respect and they were involved in decisions about their care and treatment. - Information for patients about the services available was easy to understand and accessible.

-- Information for patients about the services available was easy to understand and accessible.
-Although chaperone and translation services were not advertised. - We saw staff treated patients with kindness and respect, and maintained patient and information confidentiality.
+We saw staff treated patients with kindness and respect, and maintained patient and information confidentiality.